A newly installed wooden deck is a sight to behold, especially if you’ve put in the work to build it yourself.

 The 5 colors are all wood-toned, so they look more like natural wood than paint.

-The textured finish will help to alleviate any chance of slipping or falling on the deck when it’s raining.
+The textured finish will help to create a non-slip surface, alleviating any chances of falling on the deck when it’s raining.

 Choose from 1 gallon to 5 gallons depending on your needs.